rayhan-shhadeh/VLSI-Design-Verification/README.md

 # VLSI Design Verification Exercises

 Welcome to the VLSI Design Verification repository!
-This repository contains my class exercises for the VLSI Design Verification course at [Your University].
+This repository contains my class exercises for the VLSI Design Verification course at An-Najah National University.
 Here, you will find various projects and assignments that demonstrate my understanding and application of VLSI design and verification techniques.

 ## Course Details